1602/jugglingdb/README.md

 ## About [<img src="https://secure.travis-ci.org/1602/jugglingdb.png" />](http://travis-ci.org/#!/1602/jugglingdb)

 JugglingDB is cross-db ORM for nodejs, providing **common interface** to access most popular database formats.
 Currently supported are: mysql, sqlite3, postgres, couchdb, mongodb, redis, neo4j and js-memory-storage (yep, self-written engine for test-usage only).
 You can add your favorite database adapter, checkout one of the existing adapters to learn how, it's super-easy, I guarantee.

+Jugglingdb also works on client-side (using WebService and Memory adapters), which allows to write rich client-side apps talking to server using JSON API.

 ## Installation